timniklas/addon-bosmon-rtlsdr/README.md

-# BosMon Home Assistant add-on
+# RTL-SDR BosMon Home Assistant add-on

 This is a collection of Home Assistant add-ons.